itc-developer/nursa-qu-automation-cypress-2021/README.md

 # Functionalities:
 - fixtures > perfil
 - support > commands

+# Run Tests
+Run one of the commands below to run the tests.
+Examples:
+- To open cypress, execute npx cypress open
+- To run the tests - after opening Cypress, just click on the test you want to run
+- To run the tests on the terminal, execute npx cypress run
+- To generate the report, execute npm run cy:report or visit https://dashboard.cypress.io/projects/tdz1x7/runs/2/overview

 # Project status: Done
 # Author: Gabriela Mattesco [See my LinkedIn](www.linkedin.com/in/gabrielamattesco/)